Luxury king reawakens sleeping beauty Schiaparelli

 The Italian entrepreneur acquired the dormant shoe brand in the mid-1990s and waited until 2003 to relaunch it with Bruno Frisoni as designer and Ines de la Fressange - Chanel's Karl Lagerfeld's former muse - as brand ambassador.

-Roger Vivier is the fastest-rising brand within the Tod's (TOD.MI) stable which includes Hogan and Fay.
-Its sales jumped 110.3 percent in the first half to 32.7 million euros, nearly as much as its full-year revenue of 36.5 million euros, up 68 percent in 2011 against the previous year.
+Roger Vivier is the fastest-rising brand within the Tod's stable which includes Hogan and Fay.
+Its sales jumped 110.3 percent in the first half to 32.7 million euros ($42.07 million), nearly as much as its full-year revenue of 36.5 million euros, up 68 percent in 2011 against the previous year.

 "Revivals are risky bets but Monsieur Della Valle knows how to measure risks," Maria Luisa Poumaillou, fashion director at Paris Department store Printemps, told Reuters at Fashion Week.